nathanmarz/storm-contrib/storm-ml/README.markdown

 ### Logistic Regression

 ## Running the most basic example

+### Example run

+You can use the example topology in com.twitter.storm.example

+### Preparing for training

 We provide a class called MLTopologyBuilder that you can use to quickly build your learning topology.